SDUMicroDevOps/MicroDevOps/Authentication/README.md

-# Readme for auth service
+# Readme for the auth service